neurodebian/testkraut/doc/source/gettingstarted.rst

   % testkraut --help

-The run the ``demo`` test, we need to obtain the required test data first.
+To run the ``demo`` test, we need to obtain the required test data first.
 This is done by telling testkraut to cache all required files locally::

   % testkraut cachefiles demo